 Symptoms and Signs:

-There is soft tissue swelling, warmth, redness and pain on manual pressure (tenderness) in and around the knee with inflammation.
+There is soft tissue swelling with stretched skin, warmth, redness and pain on manual pressure (tenderness) in and around the knee with inflammation.

 Soft tissues around knee feel firm (woody fibrosis) or even hard if there is bone formation within the soft tissue (heterotopic ossification).

 Scarring (fibrosis) and shortening (contracture) of the extensor mechanism [quadriceps, soft tissue sleeves on either side of patella (medial and lateral retinaculum) and patellar tendon] leads to inefficient quadriceps muscle contraction, failure of the patella to move upwards with quadriceps contraction, restricted side to side (medial-lateral) as well as up and down (superior-inferior) mobility of the patella, limited quadriceps tendon excursion, knee cap (patella) situated lower than its normal position (patella baja – infrapatellar contracture syndrome) and severely limited knee range of flexion.